Your Free Online Resource To Learn The Ins And Outs Of Credit Insurance And Risk Management Solutions

 Accounts receivable insurance carriers have many different ways to compute premium rates such as sales (coverage, A/R, flat rate, and limit of liability base pricing methodologies, just to name a few).
 Please know all carriers look for a reasonable spread of risk.
 If you have one troubled debtor and trying to lay off that one risk, this product is probably not for you.

-The two most common methods of computing your business credit insurance premium rates are annual insured sales-based pricing and coverage based pricing:
+The two most common methods of computing your business credit insurance premium rates are annual insured sales-based pricing and coverage-based pricing:

 Annual insured sales based